 Click this icon to validate the data.
 If there are no errors, the Validate task will change from blue to green.
-If there are any errors, Validate will turn red and the errors will need to be fixed before proceeding.
-Validate (C)
+If there are any errors, Validate will turn red and the errors will need to be fixed before

 Transformation Errors